Bourbon Sweet Potato Casserole

 Long answer: While the bourbon cooks out of the sweet potatoes as this casserole bakes, it won’t be completely gone.
 (So yes, there is lingering alcohol… but not a ton.)
 There are 2 oz. in this entire casserole dish, which feeds 8-10 people.

-If you’re concerned about your children eating this dish, just omit the bourbon.
+If you’re concerned about your children eating this dish, just omit the bourbon and make it a classic streusel topped sweet potato casserole.
 The casserole will still taste delicious, even if it doesn’t have the lingering bourbon flavors.

 sweet potato casserole pinterest pin